Introduction

 Traditional Linux distributions introduce unnecessary attack surface and operational complexity in Kubernetes environments.
 Purpose-built operating systems like Talos Linux can eliminate SSH access vulnerabilities, shell interfaces and configuration drift while maintaining immutable infrastructure principles.
 It removes common attack vectors that plague conventional server deployments.

-Prevent common mistakes
+Avoid common mistakes

 Kubernetes security failures enable complete infrastructure compromise through container escape and privilege escalation chains.
 Recent assessments demonstrate that misconfigured RBAC policies and permissive security contexts create attack pathways from containerized workloads directly to host systems.
 Organizations deploying Kubernetes without comprehensive security hardening expose themselves to lateral movement attacks that can compromise entire infrastructure stacks.